 “Studies show that even if you drink in excess once a month, it increases the risk of cardiovascular disease and stroke,” said Dasgupta.
 “My warning is not for the people who drink in moderation.
 It’s for the people who drink too much.”

-For those who drink frequently or binge drink, Dry January can help your body in the following ways.
+For those who drink frequently or excessively, taking a month off can help your body in the following ways.

-Cirrhosis of liver can occur over time in those who drink excessively.
+Cirrhosis of the liver (liver disease) can occur over time in those who drink excessively.

 Because the liver is a tolerant organ, he said positive changes can occur within weeks of going dry.